Othello: A Bloody Farce

 LUD.
 Is there division 'twixt my Lord and Cassio.

 DESD.
-A most unhappy one, I wou'd do much
+A most unhappy one, I wou'd do much with a cheerful saying

 To attone them, for the love I bear to Cassio.

 By this time, we are to believe the couple have been a week or two